eduuh/blog/content/en/posts/bashscripting.md

     edd@edd:~$ ls -la tex*
     lrwxrwxrwx 1 edd edd 8 Apr 14 20:49 text_link -> text.txt
     -rw-r--r-- 1 edd edd 0 Apr 14 18:30 texz.txt

 The -> symbol displayed after the symbolic link file's long listing shows that it is symbolically linked to the file data-files.

 Also note the size of the symbolic link and the actual file.The symbolic link size is 8 bytes while the actual file is 18 bytes.
+The symbolic link file acts like a pointer to the other file on the `virtual directory`.

     edd@edd:~$ nvim text.txt
     edd@edd:~$ ls -la tex*
     lrwxrwxrwx 1 edd edd  8 Apr 14 20:49 text_link -> text.txt
     -rw-r--r-- 1 edd edd 18 Apr 14 20:53 text.txt
     -rw-r--r-- 1 edd edd  0 Apr 14 18:30 texz.txt

 Another way to tell these linked files are separate physically files is by viewing their inod numbers.
 The inode numbers of a file directory is a unique identification number that the kernel assigns to each object in the filesystem.

     edd@edd:~$ ls -i *tex*
     3685885 text_link  3686544 text.txt  3686536 texz.txt

 The example above have 3685885 and 3686544.
 They are different files.

 A **hard link** create a separate virtual file that contains information about the original file and where to locate it.
 They are physically the same file.
 When you reference the hard link file.